packpack/packpack/README.md

 myproject$ OS=fedora DIST=24 ./packpack/packpack
 ```

-- Built artifacts will be stored to `build/` directory:
+- The build artifacts will be stored into `build/` directory:

 ```sh
 myproject$ ls -1s build/